Skip to content

 Lifestyle related causes can include: an unhealthy diet (low fibre, high sugar, low nutrient value), stress, improper chewing or eating too fast and swallowing lots of air (known medically as ‘aerophagia’).

-‘Physiological’ causes include: an imbalance in friendly bacteria (dysbiosis), food intolerances, coeliac disease (glossary definition: coeliac disease), low stomach acid, intestinal infection (e.g. parasite); intestinal infection (parasites), hormonal imbalances, Irritable Bowel Syndrome (IBS), constipation2 and Small Intestinal Bacterial Overgrowth (SIBO).
+‘Physiological’ causes include: an imbalance in friendly bacteria (find out more: What is dysbiosis?), food intolerances, coeliac disease, low stomach acid, intestinal infection (e.g. parasite); intestinal infection (parasites), hormonal imbalances, Irritable Bowel Syndrome (IBS), constipation2 and Small Intestinal Bacterial Overgrowth (SIBO).

 Let’s take a closer look at some of these physiological causes.